Create a New Pub/Sub Messaging Cache

 You can also change the Eviction percentage; items will be evicted from the cache using this percentage value if eviction is enabled.

 You can change the Clean interval value.
-Default is 15 seconds.
+The default is 15 seconds.

 This cache can be started automatically upon the completion of this process if you have checked the Start this cache on Finish checkbox on this dialog box.

 - Click Finish.
-Created cache will appear in Clustered Caches page with the server nodes and their status.
+The created cache will appear on the Clustered Caches page with the server nodes and their status.
 A success notification will be received in the notification panel.

-You can use the PowerShell to manage Pub/Sub Messaging caches by using the NCache supported PowerShell cmdlets.
+You can use Command to manage Pub/Sub Messaging caches by using the NCache supported cmdlets.